khaosans/basic-chat/docs/REASONING_FEATURES.md

 - **Technical Implementation**: Uses aiohttp for HTTP client, asyncio-throttle for rate limiting, and custom session management

 **Connection Pool Optimization:**
 The async client implements an intelligent connection pooling strategy that balances resource utilization with performance.
 The pool maintains separate connection limits per host (30) and globally (100), preventing any single service from monopolizing resources while ensuring optimal throughput.
 Connection reuse is optimized through keepalive settings that maintain connections for 30 seconds, reducing connection establishment overhead by 70-80%.
-The system also implements DNS caching with a 5-minute TTL, further reducing latency for repeated requests to the same endpoints.
+The system also implements DNS caching with a 5-minute TTL, further reducing latency for repeated requests to the same endpoints (Beazley & Jones).

 **Rate Limiting Strategy:**
 Rate limiting is implemented using a token bucket algorithm that provides fair access while allowing burst requests when capacity is available.
 The default rate of 10 requests per second can be configured based on Ollama server capacity and application requirements.
 The system includes jitter in rate limiting to prevent thundering herd problems when multiple clients connect simultaneously.
 Retry logic uses exponential backoff with a maximum of 3 attempts, ensuring reliable operation even under temporary network issues or server load.